 #4 Mouse Island Corfu (Pontikonisi)

 Afterwards you take a small boat, usually a fisherman’s kaiki, and in 5 minutes you arrive at the neighboring Islet Pontikonisi (also Pondikonisi).
-Literally translated, it means Mouse Island (Greek pontiki = mouse, nisi = island) and is a floating green oasis and a place of silence if airplanes did not regularly thunder over it.
+Literally translated, it means Mouse Island (Greek pontiki = mouse, nisi = island) and is a floating green oasis and a place of silence — if only airplanes didn’t regularly thunder over it.

-The only buildings on the Mouse Island of Corfu are the white Pantocrator church “Metamorfoseos tou Sotiros” (built 11th – 12th century) and a kiosk with an attached handicraft shop.
+The only buildings on Mouse Island of Corfu are the white Pantocrator church “Metamorfoseos tou Sotiros” (built in the 11th–12th century) and a kiosk with an attached handicraft shop.

-In a quarter of an hour you have circumnavigated the small island (size 110 x 100 m) with its dense cypress forest.
-If you pay attention, you may even spot turtles and peacocks in the dense bushes of Mouse Island.
+In about a quarter of an hour you can circumnavigate the small island (110 x 100 m) with its dense cypress forest.
+If you pay close attention, you may even spot turtles and peacocks in the thick bushes of Mouse Island.

-Even the Austrian Empress Sisi (1837 – 1898), who was an ardent fan of Corfu and even had the famous Achilleion built, loved Mouse Island and came here every time she was in Corfu.
-A memorial plaque commemorates them.
-However, Pontikonisi is not suitable for swimming.
+Even Austrian Empress Sisi (1837–1898), who was an ardent fan of Corfu and even had the famous Achilleion built, loved Mouse Island and visited every time she came to Corfu.
+A memorial plaque commemorates her.
+Note that Pontikonisi is not suitable for swimming.

 The round trip to Mouse Island costs about €3 per person.
-The small boats to Pontikonisi depart from monastery pier every 10 minutes every day in the season from May to October.
-Out of season, travel times may vary.
+The small boats to Pontikonisi depart from the monastery pier every 10 minutes throughout the season from May to October.
+Outside of season, departure times may vary.

-However, the exact origin of the name Mäuseinsel remains a mystery to this day.
-Some think the island looks like a mouse.
-Other sources refer to Greek mythology.
-For example, the sea god Poseidon, in his irascibility, is said to have transformed the ship of the hero Odysseus, so that he could no longer return to Ithaca.
-Since then, it has been petrified in the sea.
+The exact origin of the name Mouse Island remains a mystery to this day.
+Some believe the island looks like a mouse.
+Other sources point to Greek mythology — for example, the sea god Poseidon is said to have transformed the ship of the hero Odysseus in a fit of rage, preventing him from returning to Ithaca, and the ship has been petrified in the sea ever since.

 ✓ Full coverage & unlimited mileage included